bnorton/Nom-iOS-API/README.md

 - ARC based project (simple modifications can be made to make this a manually reference counted)
 - common sense

-###Design Choices:
-1. Block based callbacks
-  - This style of thinking and development keeps the post request handling in-line.
-All of your other code that helps bring 'data' to the user is there way not the post-request code as well.
-  - Blocks makes certain things more tightly coupled and more specific to a certain instance of a call.
-This can lead to loss of generality.
-However, in most cases you will not have this problem.
-  - If the code that you find yourself duplicating is with the use of NMClient then you may need to consider how to abstract other parts of your MVC structure.
-2. AFNetworking
-  - It's a more lightweight and 'new' version of ASIHTTPRequest.
-I found the latter to be tough to wrangle due to the specific callback structure among other factors where the former seemed more grownup (and not deprecated).

 ###Dependencies:
 - AFNetworking (https://github.com/AFNetworking/AFNetworking) ==> follow directions to integrate this
 - Make to change the build flags to include `-fno-objc-arc` for the files of AFNetworking